cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-to-14.8-(blobless).md

 1. Once you're back into iOS, navigate to this webpage and click this link to install the [update profile](https://cdn.discordapp.com/attachments/688122358107603013/829323445200355359/90_Day_Delay.mobileconfig)
 1. After installing the profile, 14.8 should show up in the Settings app as an update
 1. Restart your device
-1. Open your current jailbreak and enable restoring rootFS
+1. Open your current jailbreak and enable `Restore RootFS`
     - This will remove all tweaks and other jailbreak related data
 1. Tap the button to jailbreak your device